Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 awakening, hope - pleasure and tension, fear - displeasure and tension.

-But the idea of decomposing the psyche into the simplest elements turned out to be false; it was impossible to assemble complex states of consciousness from simple elements.
-Therefore, by the 20s of the XX century. this psychology of consciousness has practically ceased to exist.
+But the idea of decomposing the psyche into its simplest elements turned out to be false; it was impossible to assemble complex states of consciousness from simple elements.
+Therefore, by the 20s of the XX century. this psychology of consciousness practically ceased to exist.

 11. Functionalist approach.
-American psychologist W. James proposed to study the functions of consciousness and its role in human survival.
-He hypothesized that the role of consciousness is to enable a person to adapt to various situations, either repeating already developed forms of behavior, or changing them depending on the circumstances, or mastering new actions, if the situation requires it.
-"Psychology- it is the science of the functions of consciousness, according to the functionalists.
-They used the methods of introspection, self-observation, fixing the time for solving problems.
+American psychologist W. James proposed to study the functions of consciousness And its role in human survival.
+He hypothesized that the role of consciousness is to enable a person to adapt to different situations, either repeating already developed forms of behavior, or changing them depending on circumstances, or mastering new actions if the situation requires it.
+"Psychology- it is the science of the functions of consciousness,” according to functionalists.
+They used methods of introspection, self-observation, and recording the time spent solving problems.

-James reflected in the concept of "stream of consciousness" - the process of movement of consciousness, the continuous change of its contents and states.
-The processes of consciousness are divided into two large classes: some of them occur as if by themselves, others are organized and directed by a person.
-The first processes are called involuntary, the second - arbitrary.
+James reflected in the concept of “stream of consciousness” - the process of movement of consciousness, the continuous change of its contents and states.
+The processes of consciousness are divided into two large classes: some of them occur as if by themselves, others are organized And directed by a person.
+The first processes are called involuntary, the second - voluntary.

 13. An important place in the history of Russian psychology belongs to G. I. Chelpanov(1862 -1936).
-His main merit is to create in Russian Psychological Institute (1912).
+His main merit is the creation V Russian Psychological Institute (1912).
 The experimental direction in psychology using objective research methods was developed by V. M. Bekhterev (1857-1927).
 Efforts I. P. Pavlova (1849-1936) were aimed at studying conditionally

 reflex connections in the activity of the body.
-His works fruitfully influenced the understanding of the physiological foundations of mental activity.
+His work fruitfully influenced the understanding of the physiological foundations of mental activity.

-American psychologist watson proclaimed in 1913 that psychology would gain the right to be called a science when it applied objective experimental methods of study.
-Objectively, one can study only the behavior of a person that occurs in a given situation.
-Each situation corresponds to a specific behavior that should be objectively recorded.
-"Psychology- it is the science of behavior, and all concepts connected with consciousness should be banished from scientific psychology.
-“The expression “a child is afraid of a dog” scientifically means nothing, objective descriptions are needed: “tears and trembling in a child increase when a dog approaches him.”
+American psychologist Watson proclaimed in 1913 that psychology would gain the right to be called a science when it applied objective experimental methods of study.
+It is possible to objectively study only human behavior that arises in a given situation.
+Each situation corresponds to a certain behavior that should be objectively recorded.
+"Psychology- It's the science of behavior." and all concepts related to consciousness should be expelled from scientific psychology.
+“The expression “a child is afraid of a dog” does not mean anything scientifically; objective descriptions are needed: “the child’s tears and trembling increase when a dog approaches him.”
 New forms of behavior appear as a result of the formation of conditioned reflexes (conditioning) (Watson).
-Every behavior is determined by its consequences.
-(Skinner).
-Human actions are formed under the influence of the social environment, a person is completely dependent on it.
-A person is also inclined to imitate the behavior of other people, taking into account how favorable the results of such imitation can be for himself.
-(Bandura).
-The main ideas of behaviorism will be discussed in the following sections.
+Any behavior is determined by its consequences (Skinner).
+Human actions are formed under the influence of the social environment; a person is completely dependent on it.
+A person is also inclined to imitate the behavior of other people, taking into account how favorable the results of such imitation may be for himself (Bandura).
+We will consider the main ideas of behaviorism in the following sections.

-Important merits of behaviorism are: the introduction of objective methods of registration and analysis of externally observed reactions, human actions, processes, events; discovery of the patterns of learning, the formation of skills, behavioral reactions.
+The important merits of behaviorism are: the introduction of objective methods of recording and analyzing externally observable reactions, human actions, processes, events; discovery of patterns of learning, formation of skills, behavioral reactions.

-14. "Gestalt psychology" originated in Germany thanks to the efforts T. Wertheimer, W. Koehler and K. Levin, who put forward a program for the study of the psyche with point of view of integral structures (gestalts).
-Gestalt psychology opposed the associative psychology of W. Wundt and E. Titchener, who interpreted complex mental phenomena as built from simple associations according to the laws.
+14. "Gestalt psychology" originated in Germany thanks to the efforts T. Wertheimer, W. Köhler and K. Levin, put forward a program for studying the psyche With point of view of holistic structures (gestalts).
+Gestalt psychology opposed the associative psychology of W. Wundt and E. Titchener, which interpreted complex mental phenomena as built from simple ones according to the laws of association.

-The concept of gestalt (from German “form”) originated in the study of sensory formations, when a “transformation” was discovered.
+The concept of Gestalt (from German “form”) originated in the study of sensory formations, when the “per-

 Psychological concepts

-“vicinity” of their structure in relation to the components (sensations) included in these formations.
+the identity" of their structure in relation to the components (sensations) included in these formations.
 For example, although a melody, when performed in different keys, evokes different sensations, it is recognized as one and the same.
-Thinking is interpreted similarly: it consists in discretion, awareness of the structural requirements of the elements of a problem situation and in actions that meet these requirements (W. Köhler).
-The construction of a complex mental image occurs in insight - a special mental act of instantaneous grasping of relationships (structures) in the perceived field.
-Gestalt psychology also contrasted its positions with behaviorism, which explained the behavior of an organism in a problem situation by enumeration of "blind" motor tests, only occasionally leading to success.
-The merits of Gestalt psychology lie in the development of the concept of a psychological image, in the approval of a systematic approach to mental phenomena.
+Thinking is interpreted similarly: it consists of discretion, awareness of the structural requirements of the elements of a problem situation and actions that correspond to these requirements (W. Koehler).
+The construction of a complex mental image occurs in insight - a special mental act of instantly grasping relationships (structures) in the perceived field.
+Gestalt psychology also contrasted its positions with behaviorism, which explained the behavior of an organism in a problem situation by going through “blind” motor tests that only accidentally led to success.
+The merits of Gestalt psychology consist in the development of the concept of psychological image, in the approval systematic approach to mental phenomena.

-15. At the beginning of the 20th century. direction in psychology psychoanalysis, or Freudianism.
-3. Freud introduced a number of important topics into psychology: unconscious motivation, defense mechanisms of the psyche, the role of sexuality in it, the impact of childhood mental trauma on behavior in adulthood, etc. inferiority and the need to compensate for this defect (A. Adler), or the collective unconscious (archetypes), which has absorbed the universal experience (K. Jung), determine the mental development of the individual.
+15. At the beginning of the 20th century. a direction arose in psychology psychoanalysis, or Freudianism.
+3. Freud introduced a number of important topics into psychology: unconscious motivation, protective mechanisms of the psyche, the role of sexuality in it, the influence of childhood mental trauma on behavior in adulthood, etc. However, his closest students came to the conclusion that it is not primarily sexual desires, but feelings inferiority and the need to compensate for this defect (A. Adler), or the collective unconscious (archetypes), which has absorbed universal human experience (K. Jung), determine the mental development of the individual.

 We will consider the main provisions of Freudianism in the following sections.

-mov - mechanisms of displacement and resistance.
-Consciousness resists them, that is, a person does not let in consciousness of the whole truth about oneself.
-Therefore, unconscious ideas, having a large energy charge, break through into the conscious life of a person, taking a distorted or symbolic form (three forms of manifestation of the unconscious - dreams, erroneous actions - slips of the tongue, slips of the tongue, forgetting things, neurotic symptoms).
+mov - mechanisms of repression and resistance.
+Consciousness resists them, i.e. the person does not miss V consciousness of the whole truth about yourself.
+Therefore, unconscious ideas, having a large energy charge, break into a person’s conscious life, taking on a distorted or symbolic form (three forms of manifestation of the unconscious - dreams, erroneous actions - slips of the tongue, slips of the tongue, forgetting things, neurotic symptoms).

-16. Link the nature of the unconscious core of the human psyche with social conditions of his life tried C. Horney, G. Sullivan and E. Fromm - reformers of Freud's psychoanalysis (neo-Freudians).
-A person is driven not only by biological predetermined unconscious urges, but also by acquired aspirations for security and self-realization (Horney), images of oneself and others that developed in early childhood (Sullivan), and the influence of the socio-economic structure of society (Fromm).
+16. Connect the nature of the unconscious core of the human psyche With the social conditions of his life tried K. Horney, G. Sullivan And E. Fromm - reformers of Freudian psychoanalysis (neo-Freudians).
+A person is driven not only by biological predetermined unconscious impulses, but also by acquired aspirations for security and self-realization (Horney), images of himself and others formed in early childhood (Sullivan), and the influence of the socio-economic structure of society (Fromm).

-17. Representatives of cognitive psychology W. Niceser, A. Paivio and others take away in the behavior of the subject the decisive role of knowledge (from lat. cognito - knowledge).
-For them, the question of the organization of knowledge becomes central. in subject's memory, about the correlation of verbal (verbal) and figurative components in the processes of memorization and thinking.
+17. Representatives of cognitive psychology U. Naisser, A. Paivio and others point to the behavior of the subject the decisive role of knowledge (from Latin cognito - knowledge).
+For them, the question of organizing knowledge becomes central.
+V memory of the subject, about the relationship between verbal (verbal) and figurative components in the processes of memorization and thinking.

 18. Humanistic psychology- its most prominent representatives G. Allport, G. A. Murray, G. Murphy, K. Rogers, A. Maslow consider the healthy creative personality of a person to be the subject of psychological research.

-The goal of such a person is not the need for homeostasis, as psychoanalysis believes, but self-fulfillment, self-actualization, the growth of the constructive beginning of the human "I".
+The goal of such a person is not the need for home-ostasis, as psychoanalysis believes, but self-realization, self-actualization, growth of the constructive principle of the human “I”.
 A person is open to the world, endowed with the potential for continuous development and self-realization.
 Love, creativity, growth, higher values, meaning - these and similar concepts characterize the basic needs of a person.
-As V. Frankl, the author of the concept of logotherapy, notes, in the absence or loss of interest in life, a person experiences boredom, indulges in vice, he is struck by severe failures.
+As V. Frankl, the author of the concept of logotherapy, notes, in the absence or loss of interest in life, a person experiences boredom, indulges in vice, and is struck by severe failures.

-19. Spiritual (Christian) can also be considered a peculiar branch of humanistic psychology. psychology.
-Considering it unlawful to limit the subject of psychology to the phenomena of mental life, she addresses
+19. Spiritual (Christian) can also be considered a unique branch of humanistic psychology. psychology.
+Considering it unlawful to limit the subject of psychology to phenomena of mental life, she addresses

 Psychological concepts

 to the realm of the spirit.
-Spirit is the power of self-determination for the better, the gift to strengthen and overcome what is rejected.
+Spirit is the power of self-determination for the better, the gift of strengthening And overcome what is rejected.
 Spirituality gives a person access to love, conscience and a sense of duty.
-It helps a person overcome the crisis of groundlessness, the illusory nature of his existence.
+It helps a person overcome the crisis of the groundlessness and illusory nature of his existence.

-20. Transpersonal psychology considers a person as a spiritual cosmic being, inextricably linked with the entire Universe, space, humanity, having the ability to access the global information cosmic field.
-Through the unconscious psyche, a person is connected with the unconscious psyche of other persons, with"the collective unconscious of humanity" with space information, with the "world mind".
+20. Transpersonal psychology considers man as a spiritual cosmic being, inextricably linked with the entire Universe, space, humanity, with the ability to access the global information cosmic field.
+Through the unconscious psyche a person is connected with unconscious psyche other persons With"the collective unconscious of humanity" With cosmic information, with the “world mind”.

-21. Interactive psychology considers a person as a being, the main characteristic of which is communication, interaction between people.
-The purpose of psychology is to study the laws of interaction, communication, relationships, conflicts (E. Berne).
+21. Interactive psychology considers man as a being main characteristic which is communication, interaction between people.
+The goal of psychology is to study the laws of interaction, communication, relationships, conflicts (E. Bern).

-Xia one of the founders of a new field of psychological science - neuropsychology.
+being one of the creators of the new field psychological science- neuropsychology.

 P. Ya.
-Galperin considered mental processes (from perception to thinking inclusive) as an orienting activity of the subject in problem situations.
-The psyche itself historically arises only in a situation of mobile life for orientation on the basis of an image and is carried out with the help of actions in terms of this image.
+Galperin considered mental processes (from perception to thinking inclusive) as the orienting activity of the subject in problem situations.
+The psyche itself, in historical terms, arises only in a situation of mobile life for orientation on the basis of an image and is carried out with the help of actions in terms of this image.
 P. Ya.
-Galperin is the author of the concept of the phased formation of mental actions (images, concepts).
+Galperin is the author of the concept of the gradual formation of mental actions (images, concepts).
 The practical implementation of this concept can significantly increase the effectiveness of training.

-Having briefly reviewed the history of the formation of psychology, we will analyze in more detail the main directions, basic concepts and theories of psychology:
+Having briefly examined the history of the formation of psychology, let us analyze in more detail the main directions, basic concepts and theories of psychology:

 Psychoanalysis,